stdevjsteam/movie-listings/README.md

 # MovieListings

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.6.<br/>
 As an API, we have used `https://developers.themoviedb.org/3/`.
-The filtering and sorting is being done in the client side as requested in the task.
+The filtering and sorting is being done in the client side as requested in the task.<br/>
 We have used CSS grid.
 The page is fully responsive.

 ## Development server